SELab-2/OSOC-3/files/use_cases.md

 The coach

-### Description off steps
+### Description of steps

 1. Navigate to the student you want to change the review for.
-2. Click the edit recomendation button.
+2. Click the edit recommendation button.
 3. There might be real time reviews of other people than you can use to help make your own decisions
 4. After you looked at the student for the second time it’s time to make your new recommendation.
 You can again choose between “yes”, “maybe” or “no”.
 It is possible to argument why you made this new decision so others can understand it.